Skip to main content

 If you want to see TAP-style tunnels supported in OpenVPN Connect, contact the Google Android team and ask them to extend the VpnService API to allow this.
 Without such changes to the VpnService API, non-root apps such as OpenVPN Connect can’t support TAP-style tunnels.

 Some cellular networks can't maintain a data connection during a voice call.
-If Android detects this as a loss of network connectivity, the VPN pauses during the call and automatically resumes when the call ends.
+If the mobile device detects this as a loss of network connectivity, the VPN pauses during the call and automatically resumes when the call ends.

 See the tips for handling the following error messages.